ATTACK OF THE BASEBALL CARDS CLARK NJ

 Towering before him were stacks upon stacks of his baseball cards, but they were moving and writhing in ways no inanimate objects should.
 The rookie cards of Kirby Puckett and Gregg Jefferies seemed to be leading the pack as they floated through the air, flapping their cardboard wings menacingly.
 Dozens of Ozzie Smiths glistened in the dim closet light, their foil signatures catching the eye.
 Trailing behind were whole teams of Mark McGwires and Jose Cansecos, their cardboard cleats clicking against the wooden floorboards as they advanced on the terrified boy.

-Read also: BASEBALL CARDS FROM THE 60's
+Read also: MICKEY MANTLE SIGNED BASEBALL CARDS

 Billy let out an ear-piercing scream and stumbled backwards onto his bed as the baseball card horde poured out of the closet.
 They swirled around him like a tornado, slapping him with the slick faces of Nolan Ryan, Cal Ripken Jr., and Dennis Eckersley.
 “No!
 Get away!”
 Billy cried, shielding himself with his arms as best he could against the onslaught.